Skip to content

 Project Outcomes

-This study will generate actionable insights into common and rare genetic variations that increase bipolar risk.
-It will also build relationships with scientists, clinicians, and people living with bipolar around the world to ensure that this research benefits everyone living with bipolar disorder.
+This study is generating actionable insights into common and rare genetic variations that increase bipolar risk.
+It is also building relationships with scientists, clinicians, and people living with bipolar around the world to ensure that this research benefits everyone living with bipolar disorder.

 Explore Our Work

-Learn how BD² will close a fundamental gap in understanding the biological mechanisms of bipolar disorder and the biological tissue that it impacts.
+Learn how BD² is closing fundamental gaps in understanding the biological mechanisms of bipolar disorder and the biological tissue that it impacts.